fish-shell/fish-shell/doc_src/cmds/prompt_login.rst

 Description
 -----------

 ``prompt_login`` is a function to describe the current login.
-It will show the user, the host and also whether the shell is running in a chroot (currently debian's debian_chroot is supported).
+It will show the user, the host and also whether the shell is running in a chroot (currently Debian's ``debian_chroot`` file is supported).

 Examples
 --------